Operation Beleaguer

 Operation Beleaguer was the codename for the United States Marine Corps' occupation of northeastern China's Hebei and Shandong provinces from 1945 until 1949.
-The Marines were tasked with overseeing the repatriation of more than 600,000 Japanese and Koreans that remained in China at the end of World War II.
-During the four-year occupation, American forces engaged in several skirmishes with the People's Liberation Army while successfully evacuating thousands of foreign nationals.
-The United States government attempted to mediate a peace treaty between the opposing Nationalist and Communist factions but was unsuccessful.
-The Marines departed Northern China in June 1949 a few months before the communists won the Chinese Civil War and took control of mainland China.
+The Marines were tasked with overseeing the repatriation of more than 600,000 Japanese and Koreans who remained in China at the end of World War II.
+During the four-year occupation, American forces engaged in several skirmishes with the People's Liberation Army, while successfully evacuating thousands of foreign nationals.
+The United States government attempted to mediate a peace treaty between the opposing Nationalist and Communist factions, but was unsuccessful.
+The Marines departed northern China in June 1949, a few months before the communists won the Chinese Civil War and took control of mainland China.